parth-2612/InstagramImageDownloader/README.md

 });
 ```

-# Usage
+## How to Use

+1. **Install the Extension**:
+   - Open Chrome and go to `chrome://extensions/`.
+   - Enable **Developer Mode** in the top right corner.
+   - Click on **Load unpacked** and select the folder where your extension files are located.

+2. **Navigate to an Instagram Post**:
-1. Open an Instagram post in your browser.
+   - Open any Instagram post URL in the format `https://www.instagram.com/p/*` on your browser.

-2. Click the **Image Source Finder** extension icon in your browser toolbar.
+3. **Click the Extension Icon**:
+   - In the Chrome toolbar, click the extension icon.
-3. In the popup that appears, click the **Download Post** button to download the main image.
+   - In the popup that appears, click the **"Download Post"** button.

----

-# Limitations and Notes

-- **Class Dependency**: The extension relies on specific Instagram class names for identifying and extracting the image.
-If Instagram changes these class names, the extension may not work correctly and would need to be updated accordingly.

-- **Error Handling**: Alerts are displayed if there’s an issue with fetching the image.
-For example:
+   - The image will automatically begin downloading to your device.

+## Troubleshooting

+- **If the image does not download**:
+  Ensure that you're on a valid Instagram post URL (in the correct format: `https://www.instagram.com/p/*`).

-  - If the image cannot be found or downloaded.
+- **If the image doesn't appear**:
-  - If the URL format is incorrect (e.g., the Instagram post is not in the expected format).
+  Instagram may have changed the class names used for images.
+In that case, you may need to update the `targetClass` variable in the `popup.js` file with the latest class names used by Instagram's image elements.